VissaMoutafis/Syspro-Assignments-2021/Vissarion-Moutafis-Prj2/README.txt

 The main functions starts with init routines (send init stats, init and create travelMonitor object, wait for bloom filters) and then moves to a loop that will end only if the user give the command or a SIGINT/SIGQUIT occurs.

-The loop uses the TTY API to print and get the message and by setting some globals, we inform the TTY what the accepted commands are, what the number of their args are and other superficial error checking details.
+The loop uses the TTY API (implemented in Utilities) to print and get the message and by setting some globals, we inform the TTY what the accepted commands are, what the number of their args are and other superficial error checking details.

 After the travel monitor get the parsed command it proceeds in a switch that will decide what function to choose.